-Students are responsible for keeping their locker and the floor space under the locker free of litter.
+- A. Students are not allowed to share their lockers or their combinations with ANYONE.
+Logical consequences will follow should the school discover locker violations.
+Many books and belongings are lost every year due to the sharing of lockers and/or combinations. - B. Students are responsible for keeping their locker and the floor space under the locker free of litter.
 Students may be charged for damage done to a locker (e.g., stickers and graffiti are not allowed).
 If you see graffiti on your locker, please report it immediately to office personnel and administration.
-Please give office and administration the name(s) of the individual(s) who you believe did the graffiti.

-Students are not allowed to place personal locks on lockers.
-If found, these locks will be cut and removed by the school without further notice.

-Students must keep their combination in a very safe place.
+Please give the office and administration the name(s) of the individual(s) who you believe did the graffiti. - C. Students are not allowed to place personal locks on lockers.
+If found, these locks will be cut and removed by the school without further notice. - D. Students must keep their combination in a very safe place.
 Students should memorize their locker combinations as soon as possible and keep a copy of it at home for reference.
 DO NOT write your combination in a conspicuous place, such as the cover of a binder.
 Make sure that others do not learn your locker combination as you open it.
-Ensure that your belongings are properly secured by checking your locker door before leaving the area.

-Leave costly personal items at home.

-Students will not "jam" or use materials that may impede the locking mechanism of the locker.
-Each year, students lose valuables from their lockers because they did not close and lock them properly.
+Ensure that your belongings are properly secured by checking your locker door before leaving the area. - E. Leave costly personal items at home. - F. Students will not "jam" or use materials that may impede the locking mechanism of the locker. - G. Each year, students lose valuables from their lockers because they did not close and lock them properly.
 Please understand that the school will assume no responsibility for textbooks or other items taken from lockers.

-Lunch Period

-During the lunch period students are to be in the commons or remain outside on the west patio.
-Students will be allowed to access only designated areas for lunch and RtI.
-Students are not to go to the student parking lot or their cars, or to the middle or elementary school buildings.
-Students should bring money to the high school office prior to the start of school for credit on their lunch accounts.
-Students will not be allowed to charge food onto their account unless a balance is present.
-Any student with a zero or negative balance will still be provided a modified lunch.
-This modified lunch will include a sandwich and milk only.

-Prices for meals will be updated and communicated to families as soon as cost is finalized.

-Make-Up Work
+MAKE-UP WORK

 Students who have an absence shall have the opportunity to make-up class work.
 It shall be the responsibility of the student, on his/her own initiative, to contact each teacher involved to determine make-up assignments.
-Per Grandview Student Handbook, students are allowed 1 full day for each day missed to submit missed work.
+Students shall receive two days for each day missed to receive full credit.
 In many cases, students should expect to turn in assignments and/or take tests the day they return to school if the assignment completion date and/or test date was scheduled before the student's absence or the teacher feels that test material has been appropriately covered by the student who has been absent.